 Before we start: back up

-I know, I know, I’m a broken record on this, but it’s for your own good. :-)
+I know, I know, I’m a broken record on this, but it’s important.

-Before you start uninstalling programs, particularly if you’re not certain about some of the things you’re about to remove, please seriously consider starting with an image backup of your system.
+Before you start uninstalling programs, particularly if you’re not certain about some of the things you’re about to remove, start with an image backup of your system.

 That way, if you find you uninstalled something you shouldn’t have, you’ll always be able to restore that backup image and continue as if nothing ever happened.